gosa-project/gosa-plugins-pwreset/README.md

 interface, designed to handle LDAP based setups.

-The  GOsa² Password Management Add-On is licensed under GPL-2+, for details see COPYING file.
+The  GOsa² Password Management Add-On is licensed under GPL-2+, for details see the AUTHORS.txt and COPYING files.